maxwell-conte/maxwell-conte.github.io/about.md

 ---
 I study chemical engineering and chemistry at Georgia Tech.

-My main research interests are organic materials for photonic and electronic applications.
+My research interests relate to organic materials for photonic and electronic applications.

 I write about life as a student, research, school, and hobbies, among other topics.